 By Andrew Broadley | Illustration by Yi Jong

 Being a part time writer for a student magazine doesn’t have many benefits.
-But while I won’t
+While I won’t

-be entering the housing market anytime soon, it does offer me flexibility that I cherish.
+be entering the housing market anytime soon, it does offer me a flexibility that I cherish.
 Most

 mornings I lazily stroll into the city and dine in at a local cafe, sipping my morning coffee and

 eavesdropping on the nearest conversation to me.
 This lifestyle has meant that my keepcup